ITV/Lambda-Telemetry-API-Loki/loki_extension/README.md

 Configure the extension by setting below environment variables

-* `LOKI_IP` - the IP of the loki server.
+* `LOKI_URL` - the URL of the loki server.
 This poc runs *without* authentocation.
 * `DISPATCH_MIN_BATCH_SIZE` - optimize dispatching telemetry by telling the dispatcher how many log events you want it to batch.
 On function invoke the telemetry will be dispatched only if number of log events collected so far is greater than `DISPATCH_MIN_BATCH_SIZE`.
 On function shutdown the telemetry will be dispatched  regardless of how many log events were collected so far.